truenas/middleware/docs/userguide/truenas_system.rst

 * **IPv4 Address (This Node):** if this node will use a static IP address, rather than DHCP, set it here.

-* **Virtual IP:** input the IP address to use for administrative access to the appliance.
+* **Virtual IP:** input the IP address to use for administrative access to the array.

 * **Virtual Host ID:** the Virtual Host ID (VHID) must be unique on the broadcast segment of the network.
 It can be any unused number between *1* and
   *255*.